 Becoming Mrs. Lewis also made me look up more about Helen Joy Davidman and her life.
 As the novel is written from her point of view, of course she doesn’t brag about much and focuses more (like so many of us!) on her own faults.
 Joy aced an IQ test in elementary school, graduated high school early, and earned a B.A. and then an M.A. with honours at age 19.
 She had a huge love for books and also a photographic memory, allowing her to play piece by Chopin after one glance at a page of music or recite Shakespeare after one reading.

 Joy taught at university for a year and then took a position writing and editing a magazine.
-She published a book of poetry and then a novel and even worked for MGM for six months as a screenwriter (none of her scripts were ever produced).
+She published a book of poetry and then her first novel, Anya and even worked for MGM for six months as a screenwriter (none of her scripts were ever produced).
 At age 27, she married William Gresham, a fellow novelist and communist.
 They had two sons, Davy and Douglas.
+Both Joy and William continued to write to support themselves, although Joy’s second novel, Weeping Bay, was not a success.

 Joy and Jack only knew each other for a decade.
 Joy began writing him to him in 1950.
 She moved to England two years later.
 They were civilly married in 1956, to prevent Joy from being sent back to the US when her visa wasn’t renewed, and sacramentally married in 1957.
 She died of leukemia in 1960 at the age of only 45.
 C. S. Lewis continued to care for her sons after her death, but died only three years later himself.